 Tea infuser drip stands, a nice way to contain the drips after a tea ball has been used, will also be shown.
 Featured to a lesser extent will be infusers on handles, spout strainers, tea strainers and tea caddy spoons.

-"Submit an Infuser" enables guests to submit pictures and information relating to their tea infusers / tea balls or other categories, with the options of being credited for the submission or only to be identified as a guest.
+"Submit Tea Item" enables guests to submit pictures and information relating to their tea infusers / tea balls or other categories, with the options of being credited for the submission or only to be identified as a guest.

 Search and sort categories for infusers will be by Manufacturer, Shape (sometimes a very nebulous and subjective area), Height, Weight, Design Number, and Closure.
 The search and sort functions are probably the most powerful features of this data based website.

 Photographing sterling with all of the reflections it picks up is a challenge, but we hope the pictures will at least give viewers a fairly good idea of the actual tea ball.
 Since the photographs will come from many sources, a helpful way to gauge the size of the infusers will be to sort the tea balls according to height.